Overview

 Surgery

-Surgical operations can be a very important part of the treatment of Crohn’s disease.
-The main reason for needing surgery is to remove thickened blocked segments of the bowel when medicines would be ineffective.
-The surgical removal of the affected section of bowel usually works very well, results in few problems post-operatively and restores full health quickly.
-A common operation for Crohn’s disease is a right hemicolectomy, usually performed by laparoscopic (keyhole) surgery to remove a narrowed terminal ileum.
-Surgery is usually carried out when badly affected parts of the bowel have caused an abscess or fistula in the abdomen or in the perianal area.
-An operation may sometimes be the best option when severe Crohn’s disease is not responding to drug treatment.
+Surgical procedures can be a very important part of the treatment of Crohn’s disease.
+When drugs are ineffective, surgery can be required to remove thickened, obstructed parts of the bowel.
+The surgical removal of the affected section of bowel usually works well.
+There are generally few complications after surgery and full health is quickly restored.
+Surgery is also performed when badly affected parts of the bowel have caused an abscess or fistula in the abdomen.
 Occasionally, colonoscopy with special dilating balloons can be used to open up narrowed sections.

 Support